ealter/COMP150-FP/type-classes/09-13practice.md

-% Programming practice
+#Programming practice
-% COMP 150 - Advanced Functional Programming
+COMP 150 - Advanced Functional Programming
-% September 13, 2013
+September 13, 2013

 Here are some typeclass problems.
 Please bring your solutions next week for Show and Tell.

-Exercise 1. *Constructor classes*.
+##Constructor classes
 Here are some type definitions:

     type Pair a = (a, a)